 Pudendal Neuralgia is more common in women than men (7:3).
 In fact it is often called “obstetric neuropathy” because of it’s prevalence during childbirth.
 The average age of PN’s onset is 50-70.

-The Anatomy of Pudendal Neuralgia
+Anatomy of the Pudendal Nerve

 The Pudendal nerve is derived from anterior divisions of the ventral rami of the S2, S3 and S4 nerves of the sacral plexus.
 It accompanies the internal pudendal artery along the lateral wall of the ischiorectal fossa in the pudendal canal.
 The pudendal nerve carries sensory, motor, somatic and sympathetic innervation and innervates the external genitalia of both men and women (including bulbospongiosus and ischiocavernosus), as well as the bladder and rectum.